vanhoangkha/Networking-fundamentals/Day61_Wireless_Configuration.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/afbdb580-5383-4f32-9713-708f0a4ebb7e)

-We now need to APPLY the ACL (just like applying it to an Giao diện on a Router)
+We now need to APPLY the ACL (just like applying it to an Interface on a Router)

 Click “CPU ACL” from the left-hand menu